coreweave/kubernetes-cloud/argo-workflow/README.md

 ### Getting Started

-After installing `kubectl` and adding your CoreWeave Cloud access credentials, the following steps will deploy the Ethminer Deployment and service.
+After installing `kubectl` and adding your CoreWeave Cloud access credentials, the following steps will deploy the Argo Server in your namespace.

-1. Apply the resource, this will install the Argo Workflow server into your namespace
+1. Apply the resource `argo-install.yaml` found in this repository, this will install the Argo Workflow server into your namespace
    ```bash
     $ kubectl apply -f argo-install.yaml
     serviceaccount/argo unchanged